-Weaving the two issues together with digital technology, Saeed has created a telemedicine delivery system that can potentially work in remote communities around the world.Aged 32, she is co-founder and CEO of Sehat Kahani, a service that connects home-based female doctors with people in rural and impoverished communities in a low-cost, service via an electronic health (e-Health) network.
+Saeed is co-founder and Chief Executive of Sehat Kahani, a service that connects home-based female doctors to people in underserved communities with a low-cost service via an electronic health (e-health) network.